Frequently Asked Questions

 As stipulated in the EU Clinical Trials Regulation ‘Summaries of Clinical Trial Results for Laypersons’, PLSP should ideally have a reading age of 12 years and above.
 Prior to submission, we suggest the PLSP undergoes a readability score evaluation, for instance using the Flesch-Kincaid Readability Test available at https://goodcalculators.com/flesch-kincaid-calculator/.
 The recommended reading ease score is 60 or more.

 Yes – do let us know if you’d be interested in including video or audio content and we’d be happy to discuss this.
-Such files can be directly embedded into the final, laid out article.
+Such files can be linked to from the typeset article.
 All media will undergo editorial review.
 An example animated video accompanying a PLSP can be found here.

 Where PLSP summarize the publication of the data from a new clinical trial, they can and should include a link to the trial’s entry on ClinicalTrials.gov, if it has one.
 PLSP should also include a link to the publication(s) it is summarizing, and any other useful resources.

 Yes – whether the PLS is included within an article, or is standalone, it will be externally peer reviewed to ensure that it is both an accurate reflection of the scientific article it is summarizing, and also that it is understandable to a non-specialist audience (for example, any unnecessary technical words have either been replaced or suitably explained).

 All PLSPs are sent out for external review by experts in plain language content as well as patients and patient advocates.
 As a result, reviewers for PLSPs are reimbursed for their time via an honorarium.
 FSG is particularly keen to encourage patient reviewers for PLSP.
 If you would be interested in acting as a reviewer for our PLSPs, please get in touch!